 Shun Blue Steel

-Shun Blue Steel knives are one of the newest extreme quality knives made in Japan.
-The Shun Blue Steel series was developed in partnership with award-winning chef Chris Cosentino who is internationally famous for his ‘nose to tail’ philosophy of using the whole animal.
+Shun Blue Steel knives are among the most recent high-quality Japanese knives.
+The Shun Blue Steel series was created in collaboration with award-winning chef Chris Cosentino.
+Who is also known around the world for his “nose to tail” philosophy of utilizing the entire animal.

-Shun Blue Steel traditional Japanese knives feature a core of blue steel which is fine-grained carbon steel favored by professional chefs for its blazing sharpness.
+Shun Blue Steel traditional Japanese knives have a blue steel core.
+Which is a fine-grained carbon steel preferred by professional chefs for its blazing sharpness.

 Blue steel is hardened to 61 Rockwell which is super hard, fine-grained carbon steel known for its extremely sharp edge.
 Traditional Japanese octagonal handles are made of grey Pakkawood and give a comfortable grip.
 Ideal for slicing a wide variety of meats, fruits, and vegetables.

 The blade slices with a single, long-stroke, and razor-sharp edge help the blade to glide through meat, fruits, and vegetables with less friction and makes perfect slices.
 It works well with vegetables and is an excellent choice for portioning boneless proteins.

 - Mirror-polished blades look beautiful and enhance stain resistance.